-This is a nationally-recognised course covering proper use of tools and equipment.
-The course covers several practical based units such as; wood working machine use, jointing techniques, door construction, stair construction and theory units about the construction industry.
+This is a nationally-recognised course covering the proper use of tools and equipment.
+The course covers several practical-based units such as; wood working machine use, jointing techniques, door construction, stair construction, and theory units about the construction industry.

 It is hoped that the course will enhance the student’s chance of getting an employer to sponsor them for progression to Carpentry and Joinery SVQ Level 3, which is the first year of the apprenticeship.

 The course is industry recognised as a pre-apprenticeship course and will enhance the learner’s opportunities in finding employment in the construction industry.